brillcp/Networking/README.md

 + [`Requestable`](Sources/Networking/Requests/Requestable.swift)

 The `Network.Service` is the main component of the framework that makes the actual requests to a backend.
-It is initialzied with a server configuration that determines the API base url and any custom HTTP headers based on request parameters.
+It is initialized with a server configuration that determines the API base url and any custom HTTP headers based on request parameters.

 Start by creating a requestable object.
 Typically an `enum` that conforms to `Requestable`:
 ```swift